Tomas van Houtryve: Lines and Lineage

 Add To Cart

 There is no photographic record of the period when Mexico ruled what is now the American West.
-To visualize the people and places from the remarkable yet unseen Mexican era, photographer TOMAS VAN HOUTRYVE photographed the region with glass plates and a 19th-century wooden camera.
+To visualize the people and places from the remarkable yet unseen Mexican era, photographer Tomas van Houtryve photographed the region with glass plates and a nineteenth-century wooden camera.
 Van Houtryve pairs portraits of direct descendants of early inhabitants of the West—mestizo, Afro-Latin, indigenous, Crypto-Jewish—with photographs of landscapes along the original border and architecture from the Mexican period.
-This book challenges dominant Western mythologies and questions the role that photographs—both present and missing—have played in shaping the identity of the West.
+This book challenges dominant Western mythologies and questions the role that photographs (both present and missing) have played in shaping the identity of the West.

 This book has four covers, each featuring a different portrait on the front and a landscape on the back.
-Please choose either BernadetteDorothyGomeo, or Nathan at check-out.
+Trade copies are chosen at random; for signed copies, please choose either BernadetteDorothyGomeo, or Nathan below.